sovrin-foundation/indy-android-dependencies/README.md

 - openssl `./build.sh`
 	- this will generate openssl for all architecures at once.
 - sodium
-	- `./build.sh x86 21 i686-linux-android` to build for x86 with api-
+	- `./build.sh x86 16 i686-linux-android` to build for x86 with api-16
-	- `./build.sh arm 21 arm-linux-androideabi` to build for arm
+	- `./build.sh arm 16 arm-linux-androideabi` to build for arm
 	- `./build.sh arm64 21 aarch64-linux-android` to build for arm 64
 - zmq
 	- Zmq requires libsoidum to build.
 After building libsodium for the compatible architecture copy the libsodium folder to zmq folder and provide the path as argument to the script